Fast and Reliable Gradients for Deformables Across Frictional Contact Regimes: Results

 \subsubsection{Contact}

-Compared with elasticity, differentiating frictional contact is fundamentally more difficult because the forward dynamics are inherently mode-dependent.
-In the normal direction, interaction switches between separation and contact; in the tangential direction, friction switches between sticking (static friction) and sliding (kinetic friction).
-As a result, the mapping from parameters/controls to states is only piecewise smooth: it takes different forms across branches, and many optimization-critical signals appear right at the branch boundaries.
+Differentiating through frictional contact is fundamentally harder than elasticity because the dynamics are mode-dependent: the normal direction switches between contact and separation, and the tangential direction between static and kinetic friction.
+Our smoothed Fischer--Burmeister formulation avoids explicit branch enumeration by encoding all contact modes in a single differentiable residual.
+The experiments below stress-test whether the gradients remain informative across contact regime transitions.

-A common approach is to make these branches explicit (e.g., via active sets) and differentiate case-by-case.
-However, this can easily derail gradient-based optimization.
-First, it often blocks gradient flow: when a branch is imposed as a hard constraint (for instance, sticking encoded as zero relative tangential motion), the associated variations are effectively excluded from the differential system, so the gradient signal can become weak or even vanish along important directions.
-Second, explicit branching makes it hard to move between branches: once the iterate is linearized inside one branch, local gradients usually provide little guidance for crossing into another (e.g., from sticking to sliding), which leads to mode-locking and poor long-horizon behavior.

-In our method, we avoid explicit branch enumeration by writing normal contact and Coulomb friction in a single residual system, and then differentiating the converged forward solve via implicit differentiation.
-Using a smooth NCP formulation (based on a smoothed Fischer--Burmeister function) in both the forward and backward passes yields well-defined and numerically stable derivatives near contact transitions.
-The experiments below are designed to stress exactly this point, checking whether the gradients remain informative in contact-rich trajectories where branch changes are unavoidable.

-We first examine whether gradient-based optimization can cross the contact–separation boundary by placing a heavy Snorlax on a smooth table and attempting to lift it to a target height using an upward force $\tilde{F}_{\mathrm{lift}}=20$ (Figure~\ref{fig:multiple_exps}).
-When $F_{\mathrm{lift}}<G$ ($G$ is the gravity), the Snorlax stays in contact, as the table’s normal force balances the residual load $G-F_{\mathrm{lift}}$.
-In our experiment, we initialize from $F_{\mathrm{lift}}=0$, i.e., deep in the contact regime.

-A trivial branch-wise treatment would keep the system on the contact branch at initialization.
-Because the Snorlax is heavy, small perturbations of $F_{\mathrm{lift}}$ around zero are fully absorbed by the support force, leaving the forward trajectory unchanged; consequently, the objective is locally flat and the gradient with respect to $F_{\mathrm{lift}}$ becomes (nearly) zero, making it impossible for gradient descent to cross the boundary.
-In contrast, our method (Figure~\ref{fig:r2c3}) yields a small but consistently nonzero gradient that keeps pushing $F_{\mathrm{lift}}$ upward.
-This is clearly reflected in the optimization traces: while the loss remains almost constant for a long period, the optimized force increases steadily until it reaches $G$, at which point the dynamics switch to the separation regime.

-After separation, the sensitivity of the height objective to $F_{\mathrm{lift}}$ becomes much stronger, and the gradient magnitude increases sharply.
-Since we use a relatively large learning rate to escape contact, the optimization may exhibit brief oscillations immediately after the switch, but $F_{\mathrm{lift}}$ quickly settles to the target $\tilde{F}_{\mathrm{lift}}=10$.
-Notably, throughout the entire run---on either branch, during both the flat phase and the transient oscillations---our analytical gradients closely match finite differences.
-This agreement indicates that the gradients arise directly from our derivation of the forward dynamics, rather than from any extra heuristics designed to “guide” the optimizer across the boundary.